-File Name: CanopyCover_202006_202312_T1_v5.tif
+File Name: CanopyCover\202006\202312\T1\v5.tif

-LARGE TREE DENSITY
+LARGE TREE PRESENCE

-SNV - DENSITY LARGE TREES
+SNV - INDEX OF LARGE TREE PRESENCE

 Metric Definition and Relevance: Large trees are important to forest managers for multiple reasons: they have a greater likelihood of survival from fire; they are an important source of seed stock; they provide vitally important wildlife habitat; and they contribute to other critical processes like carbon storage and nutrient cycling.
-Large trees are often the focus of management in order to protect existing ones and to foster recruitment of future ones., "Large trees" have been designated in two categories, 24"-30" and greater than 30" dbh.
-The data provided are an estimate of density of trees (in each dbh class) within a pixel.
+Management and protection of large trees are often the focus of silvicultural prescriptions in order to protect existing ones and to foster recruitment of future ones.
+In consultation with National Forests, "large trees" for the Sierra Nevada region have been designated in two categories, 24"-30" dbh (diameter at breast height) and greater than 30" dbh.
+Trees larger than 24" dbh are considered "large" within the California Wildlife Habitat Relationships model and thus we have specifically identified areas that have these features.
+The data provided are an estimate of the frequency of trees (in each dbh class) within a 30 meter pixel expressed as a percentage.